Curacao Country Summary

 Economy

-Curaçao has a high-income economy with diverse sectors such as tourism, oil refining, and international financial services, supported by a well-developed infrastructure and strategic trade location.
-In 2023, the island faced a trade imbalance with exports estimated at $2.107 billion and imports around $2.764 billion, influenced by external factors like reduced demand from Venezuela and tourism fluctuations.
+Curaçao boasts a high-income economy with diverse sectors such as tourism, oil refining, and international financial services, supported by robust infrastructure and a strategic Caribbean location.
+In 2023, the island faced a trade imbalance with exports of approximately $2.107 billion and imports around $2.764 billion, influenced by external factors like reduced demand from Venezuela and tourism fluctuations.
+Despite these challenges, Curaçao remains an attractive destination for foreign investment, bolstered by government initiatives to enhance economic resilience and a favorable legal framework for international business operations.